By: Dr. St. Jean

 These are not every day, run-of-the-mill type of symptoms.
 If you’re experiencing them, and you don’t know you have migraines, go get checked out.

-For more information on migraine headache and headaches in general, click the link below.
-There’s a link to our video blog with tons of great information on natural treatments or health challenges that you might be suffering from.
-If you want to work with myself and want to go to the root cause of your migraine or headaches, book your intro consult today at Unity Chiropractic Center in Lincoln Park, Chicago: http://unitychirocenter.com/wellness-center/.
+For more information on migraines and headaches, check out the video and article blogs at the top left corner of this website.
+There is a tons of useful tips to help you get started using natural and safe methods for recovery.
+If you want to work with myself and get to the root cause of your migraine headaches, book your intro consult today at The Chicago Chiropractor in Lincoln Park, Chicago: